rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 This results in the diagram below.
 Here we can clearly see the oscillating behavior of the system, rather than stabilizing it on the desired value.

 ![On/Off controller on cruise control system](images/Cruise control - OnOff.png)

+To improve this controller a bit, we can introduce a dead zone or hysteresis.
+The former only sends an `on` signal to the system when a certain threshold is exceeded.
+The latter (also known as [Schmitt trigger](http://en.wikipedia.org/wiki/Schmitt_trigger)) maintains the same corrective action when the tracking error flips from positive to negative, until some threshold is exceeded.
+The latter is often used in conventional heating systems.

 ###Proportional control
 To improve the control we have over the system, we need to come up with something better than an on/off controller.
 An obvious step is to take the magnitude of the error into account when deciding on the magnitude of the corrective action.
 This implies that a small error leads to a small correction, whereas a large error leads to a greater corrective action.
 To achieve this, we let the control action be proportional to the tracking error: